Billaferd/QuantumNexus/Card Creation Guidelines.md

 | Debuff Infliction (e.g., Apply a debuff on hit)                         | 4 CP              |
 | Buff Dispelling (e.g., Remove one enemy buff at the start of your turn) | 6 CP              |
 | Terrain Interaction (e.g., Gain bonuses from specific terrains)         | 4 CP              |

-### Rank

-Specify if the card is Terrestrial, Aerial, Orbital, or Interstellar.

-Terrestrial cards are any card type that can be deployed into the battlefield and typically have close or mid-range attacks and abilities, although they can have a far range at times as well.

-Aerial cards can also be any card type deployed on the battlefield; these cards typically have mid to far-range attacks and abilities and have the flying keyword.

-Orbital Cards can be any card type that can be deployed to the loadout and typically affect an entire quadrant at a time on the battlefield.

-Interstellar cards can be any card type deployed to the loadout and typically target Orbital type cards or affect entire battlefield sections (Rows or Columns).

 ## Flavor Attributes